 Strategies

-1: Increase investment in the infrastructure (sewer, water, stormwater, mixed-use development, housing, sidewalks, bike lanes, EV charging, broadband, energy supply) needed to support compact, walkable development.
+Strategy 1: Increase investment in the infrastructure (sewer, water, stormwater, mixed-use development, housing, sidewalks, bike lanes, EV charging, broadband, energy supply) needed to support compact, walkable development.

 To function properly as part of the solution to climate change, compact settlement needs well designed infrastructure to create places that are desirable, in addition to reducing emissions and being more resilient to climate impacts.

 Community drinking water and wastewater disposal are fundamental elements of functional compact developments.
 For existing compact settlements with existing community water and wastewater systems, those systems must be maintained and upgraded to meet health and water quality standards, and their capacity must grow as population increases and/or new establishments require service.
 Existing compact settlements that do not have community water supply and wastewater systems will require the establishment of such systems to enable retention and compact growth of residential and commercial.
-In most villages, small lot sizes coupled with poor soils and existing well water and septic systems make it challenging to build a conventional on-site wastewater collection (septic) system.
+In most villages, small lot sizes coupled with poor soils and existing well water and septic systems make it challenging to build a conventional on-site wastewater treatment systems.
 Many Vermont-scale settlements also do not have the density of users necessary to afford traditional wastewater treatment facilities.
 In these instances, community-scale soil-based wastewater treatment systems are an important option for wastewater management that can be integrated with existing use of private wells and either replace or coexist with existing septic systems.

 Public drinking water systems should be designed to accommodate climate change impacts, such as more droughts and more wet periods.
 Wellhead protection areas should take these swings into account and can be integrated into land conservation and recreation objectives.